-A few months after that, I went out for the day to London, a place where there is a large park and, nearby, lots of smart cafes and the kind of little boutiques where dresses are chained to the rail, and I'd be terrified to even slow down to window shop past, and as I was choosing between cafes, walking towards me, looking very pleased with himself, grinning that grin, was Alan Bennett.
-Larger than life, pushing a bike, with a bunch of yellow flowers in the crook of one arm, and a couple of A4 writing pads under the other.
-Just walking towards me as if he had walked straight out of one of his own book jackets, Writing Home, or that cardboard cut-out I saw at the Southbank.
-Except surprisingly tall, taller than you'd imagine from the photos.
+A few months after that, I went out for the day to London, a place where there is a large park and, nearby, lots of smart cafes.
+As I was choosing between cafes, walking towards me, looking very pleased with himself, grinning that grin, was Alan Bennett.
+Larger than life, pushing a bike, with a bunch of yellow flowers tucked in the crook of one arm, and a couple of A4 writing pads under the other.
+Can you imagine that - of all the things he could be carrying, he actually was carrying writing paper!
+Just walking towards me as if he had walked straight out of one of his own book jackets, Writing Home or that cardboard cut-out I saw at the Southbank.
+Except he was surprisingly taller than you'd imagine from the photos.

 I haven't been to that place since.
 Until the week before last.
 Again I was out for the day, and schlepped from the train along to one of those cafes.
 This time I had some writing in my bag, and so hurried there, determined to make inroads on the novel I have long wanted to write (nothing to do with my own story, that's done I never want to write any part of my own story again!
 But that doesn't mean I don't want to write, ever since I wound a piece of white paper into my first Petite typewriter as a child - turquoise in its plastic turquoise case- I have wanted to write.
 A motivation which may well have come from my own story - difficult childhoods or periods in childhood have probably formed countless writers - but I never thought I'd write my own story - and if it wasn't for the situation I was in I never would have.
 I chose my cafe, staked a claim at an outside table, ordered a coffee and then wandered down to the bookshop further along to get a book.